open/close all folders

 Anime & Manga

-- Marco and Zeus are immune to the Medusa Virus in King Of Thorn because they are too confident in themselves for it to find a crack in their psyches to infect.
+- Marco and Zeus are immune to the Medusa Virus in King of Thorn because they are too confident in themselves for it to find a crack in their psyches to infect.

-- This is part of the premise of the short-lived manga, Double Arts, in which the world has been decimated by a mysterious plague (a plague with no permanent cure).
+- This is part of the premise of Double Arts, in which the world has been decimated by a mysterious plague (a plague with no permanent cure).
 While there is a small percentage of young women who possess a tolerance to the disease, it is only the protagonist, a young man named Kiri Luchile, who is truly immune to its effects and even has the capability to nullify the disease when it reaches its final stage; by physically touching the infected person, Kiri can effectively halt the progression of the plague and stave off the infected person's death, but only so long as he holds on to them.
 This is a major plot point.

 - In Casshern Sins, Casshern and Friender are the only ones who don't succumb to the Ruin, which causes the normally immortal robots to rust and decay much faster than in Real Life.
 Casshern is immune because he caused the Ruin and is apparently something along the lines of The Punishment.
 The source of Friender's immunity isn't spelled out explicitly, but it's implied to have come from eating some of Casshern's flesh.